 Any shares subject to options or SARs will be counted as one share for purposes of determining the available number of shares for issuance under the Incentive Plan.
 Any shares subject to restricted stock, RSUs or performance shares or units with a per share or unit purchase price lower than the fair market value of a share on the date of grant that were granted prior to May 16, 2013, will be counted as 1.5 shares for purposes of determining the available number of shares for issuance under the Incentive Plan.
 To the extent a share that was subject to an award that counted as 1.5 shares against the shares reserved under the Incentive Plan is recycled back into the Incentive Plan (as described below), the Incentive Plan will be credited with 1.5 shares.
 Any shares subject to restricted stock, RSUs or performance shares or units with a per share or unit purchase price lower than the fair market value of a share on the date of grant that were granted on or after May 16, 2013, will be counted as 1.9 shares for purposes of determining the available number of shares for issuance under the Incentive Plan.
-To the extent a share that was subject to an award that counted as 1.9 shares for purposes of determining the available number of shares for issuance the Incentive Plan.
-To the extent a share that were granted on or after May 16, 2013, will be counted as 1.9 shares for purposes of determining the available number of shares for issuance under the Incentive Plan.
-To the extent a share that was subject to an award that counted as 1.9 shares against the shares for purposes of determining the available number of shares for issuance under the Incentive Plan will be credited with 1.9 shares.
+To the extent a share that was subject to an award that counted as 1.9 shares against the shares reserved under the Incentive Plan is recycled back into the Incentive Plan (as described below), the Incentive Plan will be credited with 1.9 shares.
 Shares may be authorized, but unissued, or reacquired shares of our common stock.
 As of March 1, 2016, the closing price of our common stock on NASDAQ was \$67.86 per share.

 If an award expires or becomes unexercisable without having been exercised in full or, with respect to RSUs, performance shares or units, is terminated due to failure to vest, the unpurchased shares (or for awards other than options or SARs, the unissued shares) which were subject thereto will become available for future grant or sale under the Incentive Plan (unless the Incentive Plan has terminated).
 Upon the exercise of a SAR settled in shares, the gross number of shares covered by the portion of the award so exercised will cease to be available under the Incentive Plan.
-Shares that have actually been issued under the Incentive Plan under any award will not be returned to the Incentive Plan and will not become available for future distribution under the Incentive Plan, except if shares issued pursuant to restricted stock, RSUs, performance shares or performance units are repurchased by Align or are forfeited to Align due to failure to vest, such shares will become available for future grant or sale under the Incentive Plan.
-To the extent to pay the exercise or purchase price of an award and/or to satisfy the tax withholding obligations related to an award will not be result in reducing the number of shares available for issuance under the Incentive Plan.
+Shares that have actually been issued under the Incentive Plan under any award will not be returned to the Incentive Plan and will not become available for future distribution under the Incentive Plan, except if shares issued pursuant to restricted stock, RSUs, performance shares or performance units are repurchased by Align or are forfeited to Align due to failure to vest, such shares will become available for future grant under the Incentive Plan.
+Shares used to pay the exercise or purchase price of an award and/or to satisfy the tax withholding obligations related to an award will not become available for future grant or sale under the Incentive Plan.
+To the extent an award under the Incentive Plan is paid out in cash rather than shares, such cash payment will not result in reducing the number of shares available for issuance under the Incentive Plan.